c4software/pass-type/README.md

 ## Installation

+### Arch Linux

+You can install this extension by installing the `pass-type-git` package.

+### Local plugin

 - Enable password-store extensions by setting PASSWORD_STORE_ENABLE_EXTENSIONS=true
 - copy type.bash in ~/password-store/.extensions

-### Arch Linux

-You can install this extension by installing the `pass-type-git` package.

 ## Example